ahoward/ro/README.md

 `ro` is the world's tiniest, simplest, zero-config, and most bestest headless CMS.

-it keeps your content in an on disk bundle that will make sense to an 11 year
+it keeps your content in an on disk bundle that will make sense to an 11-year-old

 it depends on nothing but GitHub itself for the storage, management, and delivery of rich web content and assets.